Doesn't seem familiar? Jump to the "Ultra" help about accessing tests.

 If you add questions to a test, you can't enable anonymous grading.

 Students see the content just as you see it, without the editing options or the correct answer.

 Before students open the test, select the More options icon to access Edit or Delete.
-You can also select a question or answer to enable edit mode.
 To change the points, select the score pill and type a new value.

 Select Align with goal from the menu to align goals with individual test questions to help your institution measure achievement.
 After you make the test available, students can view information for the goals you align with tests and questions so they know your expectations.

 You can edit the text of most questions and answers, even after students have made submissions.
 For example, you may have chosen the wrong answer, found a typo, or want to adjust points or scoring options.
 You can make a change for all students to see and automatically update all grades.